sbird92/jh-code-challenge/README.md

 # jh-code-challenge
 An app to stream from Twitter API sample Tweet stream.

-The purpose of the app is to technique and organization in how I write code.
-Its funtion is:
+The purpose of the app is to demonstrate technique and organization in how I write and organize code .
+Its function is:

 1. Utilize the sample stream endpoint provided in the Twitter API.
 2. Track Statistics on the recieved tweets.